sergiogonzalezc/program__api_example_for_minimalAPI/README.md

 });
 ```

-Finallly, using minimal api, use this to apply versioning to complete api set:
+Finally, using minimal api, use this to apply versioning to complete api set:

 ```
   public class CountyEndpoint : ICarterModule